fjonasALICE/arTui/README.md

 # ArXiv Reader

 A Terminal User Interface (TUI) application for browsing, searching, and managing arXiv research papers.
 Built with Python and Textual, featuring a persistent SQLite database.
 This tool was built with AI to test AI capabilities and to build something useful for myself.
+The code is not pretty and I simply wanted to create a usable tool for myself.

 WORK IN PROGRESS